 Market Power Mitigation

-The market power mitigation process is to identify under which scheduling coordinators can exercise local market power in circumstances where there are insufficient resources to rely on competition to mitigate constraints based on market bids.
-In the absence of sufficient resources to rely on competition, scheduling coordinators could potentially manipulate the energy price in its local area by economically withholding supply.
-Any scheduling coordinators that are identified through this process will be subject to bid mitigation.
+The market power mitigation process is used to identify which scheduling coordinators can exercise local market power in circumstances where there are insufficient resources to rely on competition to mitigate constraints based on market bids.
+In the absence of sufficient resources to rely on competition, scheduling coordinators could potentially manipulate the energy price in their local area by economically withholding supply.
+Any scheduling coordinator that is identified through this process will be subject to bid mitigation.

 The MPM process will consist of a single market optimization run in which all modeled transmission constraints are enforced.
 It will utilize the same market optimization engine as used in the CAISO’s IFM and RUC.
 Some characteristics of DAM LMPM are summarized as follows:

-The MPM process occurs in DAM immediately after the DAM close of bidding at 1000 hours, by when all Bids and Self-Schedules are submitted by the SCs and validated by CAISO.
+The MPM process occurs in DAM immediately after the DAM close of bidding at 10:00 AM, by when all Bids and Self-Schedules are submitted by the SCs and validated by CAISO.

 The Time Horizon for MPM in DAM is 24 hours (23 and 25 respectively on Daylight Saving transition days).

-Each market interval for MPM in DAM is one hour
+Each market interval for MPM in DAM is one hour.

 The time resolution of the CAISO Forecast of CAISO Demand in DAM is hourly.